huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

     return ordered_pairs, remaining_s
 ```

 Next, implement a custom [`~transformers.LogitsProcessor`] class that assigns tokens in the `words` list a value of 0 and assigns tokens not in the `words` list a negative value so they aren't picked during generation.
-This way, generation is biased towards the words in the `words` list.
-In addition, after a word from the list is used it is also assigned a negative value so it doesn't get used again.
+This way, generation is biased towards words in the `words` list.
+After a word from the list is used, it is also assigned a negative value so it isn't picked again.

 ```py
 class CustomLogitsProcessor(LogitsProcessor):